marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Element
 --------

 Elements are the modules of each stage.
 A stage has two areas in which you can add modules: player and lecturer.
-You can chose from text elements, input elements (numerical input, likert scales, …), programme elements and output elements (histograms, bar charts, …).
+You can chose from text elements, input elements (numerical input, likert scales, …), program code elements and output elements (histograms, bar charts, …).
 These can be combined and arranged as you like.

 Treatment
 ---------